GGLAB-KU/gecturkweb/README.md

 1. **Frontend**: Built using the Bootstrap framework for a responsive and user-friendly interface.
 2. **Backend**: Powered by Django, a high-level Python web framework.
-3. **Grammatical & Spelling Correction Module**: Utilizes the SequenceTagger model for detecting and correcting grammatical errors and integrates TrNlp and ZemberekNLP for spelling correction.
+3. **Grammatical Correction Module**: Utilizes the SequenceTagger model for detecting and correcting grammatical errors.
+4. **Spelling Correction Module**: Integrates TrNlp and ZemberekNLP for spelling correction.

 ## Evaluation